Breed Spotlight: The Marans

 The Marans may perhaps be one of the most popular chicken breeds in the US currently.
 Thanks to Instagram, many flock owners strive for a flock that produces a rainbow of egg colors, and these breeds can lay one of the darkest brown eggs you’ve ever seen.

-The Marans breed originated in Marans, France, which is how the breed got its name.
+The Marans breed originated in Marans, France, in the early 1900s, which is how the breed got its name.
 They are a relatively new breed in the US, only being officially accepted into the American Poultry Association as a recognized breed in 2011.
 The APA currently (as of 2021) only recognizes 4 color varieties in the Marans breed: Black, Black Copper, Wheaten and White.
 Many other color varieties exist and you’ll find that Meyer Hatchery breeds several of those non-APA colors.
 Since this breed is so popular in the US, we can hope that it’s just a matter of time before the APA recognizes some of the other color varieties.